prashantbhudwal/falconEDU/lib/docs/source-or-truth.md

       3. If it is a text PDF
          1. convert the file into a string using pdf-parse.
 5. Save the string in the database.

+## SOT and Tasks - User Journey & Interface

+1. Teacher comes to the task creation page.
+2. The teacher has a text area to add the content for the task.
+3. The teacher can
+    1. Enter the text manually and publish the task.
+    2. Select an existing SOT and add its text to the context textarea of the task.
+    3. Create a new SOT and add its text to the context textarea of the task.